-UCD Global will be coordinating a series of social and cultural events for new international students throughout the first trimester.
-These will be delivered both virtually and in-person (where possible) and will be designed to assist and support new international students commencing their studies in UCD in 2020.
+UCD Global will be coordinating a series of social and cultural events for new international students throughout the academic year.
+These will be delivered virtually and in-person (where possible) and will be designed to assist and support new international students commencing their studies in UCD in 2020/21.

 Event details will be listed on the UCD Global Lounge Facebook page.

 We're looking forward to welcoming you to UCD - find out more in our video!

 A warm welcome awaits you at UCD!